Parameter-Efficient Transfer Learning for Microseismic Phase Picking Using a Neural Operator: Introduction

+Recently, advancements in neural network-based approaches have significantly improved phase picking efficiency~\cite{ross2018generalized, zhu2019phasenet, mousavi2020earthquake, baker2021monitoring, feng2022edgephase, shi2024labquakes}.
+These techniques have often been used in their original form~\cite{van2021oksp, retailleau2022wrapper} or after fine-tuning with custom data sets~\cite{chai2020using, armstrong2023deep}.
+For instance, Ross et al. (2018) proposed a CNN approach for accurately determining phase arrival times and P-wave polarity with high precision compared to expert human seismologists~\cite{ross2018generalized}.
+They used a custom data set of Southern California Seismic Network data.
+Zhu and Beroza (2019) presented PhaseNet, which is a fully convolutional neural network for robust P- and S-wave arrival detections in complex environments~\cite{zhu2019phasenet}.
+Wang et al. (2019) achieved state-of-the-art performance with a CNN approach and used high sensitivity three-component data in Japan~\cite{wang2019deep}.
+Chai et al. (2020) used pre-trained networks for phase picking in laboratory hydraulic fracturing experiments~\cite{chai2020using}.
+Recently, Zhou et al. (2025) proposed AI-PAL, which is a Self-Attention Recurrent Neural Network combined with rule-based detections of phase picking, phase association, and event localization~\cite{zhou2025ai}.

+These studies show that phase picking using deep learning techniques is effective in low signal-to-noise ratio conditions and has been successfully used in various experiments for monitoring earthquakes and induced microseismic events, often benefiting from data augmentation and transfer learning strategies~\cite{anikiev2023machine}.
+Prior studies have shown that models trained on large tectonic datasets can generalize to laboratory experiments~\cite{chai2020using}, hydraulic fracturing environments~\cite{zhang2022phase}, and sparse deployments after fine-tuning, even with limited labeled data.
+However, most existing approaches operate on a single-station basis, processing each waveform independently and relying on post hoc association across the network.

-Deep learning algorithms were also applied to mining and microseismic data, including neural network architectures alternative to CNNs.
-For example, sequence models such as LSTM were used for arrival picking by \cite{kirschner2019detecting}, demonstrating the effectiveness of local earthquake classification. \cite{he2020pickcapsnet} employed capsule networks for P-waves detection in copper mine monitoring, achieving better generalization with fewer training samples than CNNs. \cite{johnson2021application} adapted Ross et al.'s CNN algorithm~\citep{ross2018generalized} for microseismic surveying of mining, showing improved performance after fine-tuning on a specific dataset. \cite{kolar2023arrival} developed an RNN-based phase picker, adapted for data from a local seismic monitoring array designed for the analysis of induced seismicity.
+This single-station design also remains dominant in prior microseismic and mining studies, including those based on architectures other than CNNs.
+For example, sequence models such as LSTM were used for arrival picking by Kirschner et al. (2019)~\cite{kirschner2019detecting}, demonstrating the effectiveness of local earthquake classification.
+He et al. (2020) employed capsule networks for P-waves detection in copper mine monitoring, achieving better generalization with fewer training samples than CNNs~\cite{he2020pickcapsnet}.
+Johnson et al. (2021) adapted Ross et al.'s CNN algorithm~\cite{ross2018generalized} for microseismic surveying of mining, showing improved performance after fine-tuning on a specific dataset~\cite{johnson2021application}.
+Kolar et al. (2023) developed an RNN-based phase picker, adapted for data from a local seismic monitoring array designed for the analysis of induced seismicity~\cite{kolar2023arrival}.
 Most machine learning (ML) phase-picking algorithms are based on single-station strategies, which may result in missed detection of low SNR events or false detection of local noise signals with emergent arrivals.